 that were not selected for the Festival:

-Their plays were read at our monthly Reader's Theater Meetings.
+Their plays were or will be read at our monthly Reader's Theater Meetings.

 Click here for Johnny Passadino's